ATL-WDI-Exercises/project-vagabond/README.md

 3. **Which models do you need to implement?** Create an ERD for the client to reference.

-4. **What are the major milestones or components that you need to complete?** How can these be turned into tasks that group members can complete in pairs?
+4. **What are the major milestones or components that you need to complete?** How can these be turned into tasks that group members can complete, either by themselves or in pairs?
 Where do these milestones overlap and how will those related tasks be managed?

-5. **What milestones are you and your group members interested in working on?** How can you effectively delegate the work into pairs so that each group member is interested, challenged, and productive?
+5. **What milestones are you and your group members interested in working on?** How can you effectively delegate the work so that each group member is interested, challenged, and productive?

 ## Groups